-The prognosis for glioblastoma that has recurred is dire; median overall survival with second line chemotherapy such as lomustine is associated with median overall survival of 6-9 months.
+The prognosis for glioblastoma that has recurred is dire; mOS with second line chemotherapy such as lomustine is associated with mOS of 6-9 months.
 Few pharmaceutical treatment options exist for patients with recurrent HGG, with the last significant FDA approval over a decade ago.
 Avastin was approved in 2009, specifically for patients with recurrent glioblastoma, and approval was granted despite the absence of a survival benefit in the registrational studies.
 New agents to treat patients with recurrent HGG are urgently needed.